Click to Enlarge

 The main bar/restaurant features an open plan locals/public bar served by a corner mounted wooden topped bar servery, free standing tables and chairs, fixed perimeter and booth seating, two feature fireplaces housing wood burning stoves, pool and games room, snug, dining area with oak tables and chairs and panoramic views across the terrace towards the Vale of Clwyd.
 The dining restaurant/function room has free standing tables and leather backed chairs, corner mounted stone feature fireplace within an old cast iron range.
 The restaurant has the capacity to seat 54 in the restaurant/snug and 40+ in the bar area.

-There is a large, comprehensively equipped trade kitchen, fridge and freezer store, main trade cellar, ancillary cellars providing dry goods store and cooling systems, office, male and female toilets, camper's toilet and shower room.
+There is a large, new comprehensively equipped commercial kitchen, fridge and freezer store, main trade cellar, ancillary cellars providing dry goods store and cooling systems, office, male and female toilets, camper's toilet and shower room.

 We understand that the trade fixtures and fittings are owned outright apart from the coffee machine which we are advised is currently leased.
 All fixures and fittings are included in the sale.